Sv443-Network/JokeAPI/.github/Contributing.md

 <br><br><br><br>

 ## Submitting or editing jokes:
-To submit a joke manually, you can use the form on [this page.](https://v2.jokeapi.dev/#submit)
-To submit it through code, you can make use of the ["submit" endpoint.](https://v2.jokeapi.dev/#submit-endpoint)

-If you instead want to edit a joke yourself, you can find them in the `jokes-xy.json` files in [`data/jokes/`](../data/jokes/)
+If you want to submit or edit jokes, you can find them in the `jokes-xy.json` files in [`data/jokes/`](../data/jokes/)
 To submit your changes, create a pull request.
 Also make sure to follow the [code contribution instructions.](#submitting-code)

-If you want a joke to be edited or deleted, please submit a new issue [here.](https://github.com/Sv443/JokeAPI/issues/new?assignees=Sv443&labels=joke+edit&template=3_edit_a_joke.md)
+If you want a joke to be edited, re-flagged or deleted, please [submit a new issue here.](https://github.com/Sv443/JokeAPI/issues/new?assignees=Sv443&labels=joke+edit&template=3_edit_a_joke.md)
-Keep in mind, though, that I will not remove jokes based on opinions as that would defeat the API's main purpose, to provide jokes for everyone's taste.
+Keep in mind that deleting jokes will be my last resort.
+I will also not remove jokes based on certain world views and opinions to uphold the API's main purpose; to provide jokes for everyone's taste.
 <!-- TODO: provide source of dark jokes, since this is fully transparent and open source software -->

 <br><br>

 ## Submitting code:
 1. [Read the Code_of_Conduct.md file](./Code_of_Conduct.md) (TLDR: just behave in a friendly manner).
-2. [Click here](https://github.com/Sv443/JokeAPI/fork) to fork the repository.
+2. Fork the repository.
 Afterwards, clone or download it and locate the folder where it is contained.
 3. Make the changes you want to make to the code.
 4. Run the script `npm run all` which will run these commands:
     - `npm run validate-jokes` to make sure all jokes are formatted correctly.